Search This Blog

 1929 - Closed, as licence renewal refused under powers to limit number of licensed premises in an area.

 1833 - Thomas Stroud "Rising Sun Public house" Common Slough (Spittal Square).
+Later references to the Rising Sun invariably refer to it's location as Chapel Street.
+Maybe not therefore have remained continuously in same spot.

 1842 - Henry Stroud.
 Fined this year for selling beer before 1pm on Sunday - pubs were supposed to be closed to encourage people to go to divine service instead.
 Fined 40s plus 10s costs, a large amount.
 Henry's brother Thomas thought that the Rising Sun was a "disorderly house" causing a local nuisance and came to the trial to make a complaint about his brother's conduct.
 But the magistrates refused to hear a complaint made in this spontaneous way.
 Thomas would have to make a complaint via a proper process they said.
 I have found no record that he did so.
 Henry was "dobbed in" about the sale of alcohol during prohibited Sunday hours by William Crouch Snr.
 William lived in Spittal Street and had been a publican himself in the past.
-The buyer of the offending quarter pint - a little girl.
+The buyer of the offending quarter pint - a little girl!
 It was not her age that made the act illegal, she was one of many children sent out to fetch alcohol for their parents every day.

 1843 - Henry Stroud "The Sun beer shop" Henry Stroud, beer seller is listed Dean Street 1844 so he looks to have soon moved.